-In June 2014, Gilbert completed a Human Service Needs Assessment.
-The needs assessment identified nine priority populations that had the greatest need for additional services in Gilbert.
-The nine populations and their definitions are listed below in ranked order:
+In December 2019, Gilbert completed a Human Service Needs Assessment.
+The needs assessment identified ten priority populations that had the greatest need for additional services in Gilbert.
+Read the entire report here 2019 Gilbert Needs Assessment.
+The ten populations and their definitions are listed below in ranked order:

-Priority 1: Families/Individuals in Crisis - Gilbert families experiencing stressors that put one or more family members in a dangerous situation requiring immediate support and emergency intervention to defuse the situation and restore a temporary level of stability to the family.
+Priority 3: Families in Crisis - Town of Gilbert families experiencing stressors that put one or more family members in a dangerous situation requiring immediate support and emergency intervention to defuse the situation and restore a temporary level of stability to the family.

-Priority 3: Low/Moderate Income Individuals and Families – Gilbert residents whose annual household income is at or below 200% of the Annual Federal Poverty Threshold.
+Priority 5: Low to Moderate Income Individuals and Families – Gilbert residents whose annual household income is at or below 200% of the Annual Federal Poverty Guidelines.

-Priority 6: Special Needs Individuals – Persons experiencing chronic physical, mental, emotional or developmental impairment that results in marked and severe functional limitations.
+Priority 7: Special Needs Individuals – Persons experiencing chronic physical, mental, behavioral, emotional or developmental impairment that results in marked and severe functional limitations.

-Priority 9: Culturally Diverse Individuals and Families – individuals of ethnicities other than Anglo and/or a non-traditional sexual orientation seeking an equality of representation and respect within the community.
+Priority 10: Culturally Diverse Individuals and Families – Individuals of ethnicities other than Anglo and/or individuals identifying with a non-traditional sexual orientation who seek an equality of representation and respect within the community